 Since 1973, Oregon has maintained a statewide program for land use planning.
 The foundation of that program is 19 planning goals.
 The goals are the state’s policies on land use and related topics, such as citizen involvement, housing, and natural resources.
 Most of the goals are accompanied by “guidelines,” which are suggestions about how a goal may be applied

 Each community in Oregon must have comprehensive plan which is consistent with the statewide planning goals.
 These plans are reviewed by the state’s Land Conservation and Development Commission (LCDC).
 Goals are reviewed on average every 20 years.
-For that reason the city of Union started updating goal 9 and 10 in 2009 and will soon be holding another public hearing to hear your comments before considering adopting the new goals.
+For that reason the city of Union started updating goal 9 and 10 in 2009.
+Both goals are now updated and ready for adoption, below are links to both documents.
+If you have any questions regarding the documents please call city hall or contact one of your City Councilors.

 STUDENTS HELP WITH LOCAL TRANSPORTATION